 Barr Hammock South

-- No dogs on the Levy Loop trail, there are too many alligators
+- No dogs or Horses allowed on the Levy Loop trail, there are too many alligators

 - Dogs on leash allowed at Barr Hammock South (300 SE 175th Ave)